-The urban forest refers to all the trees and vegetation within an urban area - public and private.
-The urban forest is comprised not just of trees in parks but also the trees that line the roadways and the trees that are on private property.
+The urban forest refers to all the trees and vegetation within an urban area - on public and private land.
+The urban forest is comprised not just of trees in parks but also the trees which line the roadways and the trees that are located on private property.